Gamemode4Dev/GM4_Datapacks/lib_player_heads/README.md

 You're changing item data (e.g. your player head should now have `{foo:'bar'}` instead of `{food:1b}`).
 In general it should be noted that the head register is meant as permanent storage, and editing existing entries is **discouraged**. `lib_player_heads` is primarily a library which restores player head items to a set state, not necessarily an upgrade path.

 Nevertheless, if you are not versioning your head register entries you can use this library as a -- somewhat manual -- upgrade path:
 If you're not making name or texture changes (compare to Case A) you can simply edit the `item` raw NBT or the loot table your entry was pointing at in-place.
-If you are also making name or texture changes **you must** create a new head register entry corrosponding to the new name or texture, see Case A.
+If you are also making name or texture changes **you must** create a new head register entry corresponding to the new name or texture, see Case A.

 #### Case C: Preserve Old Items
 This is the default case if you are using the legacy `item` restore source; old versions of player heads will always be restored to their fixed raw NBT in the head register.
 Editing this NBT in existing entries is **discouraged**.